fspaolo/makesite/README.md

 ## What this is

-`Makesite.py` is not a blog!
-If a blog is what you are looking for, there are a few dozens of blog generators our there. `Makesite.py` was developed with the following concepts in mind:
+`Makesite.py` is not a blog generator!
+If a blog is what you are looking for, there are a few dozens of blog softwares out there. `Makesite.py` was developed with the following concepts in mind:

 * Extremely simple (very easy to understand and modify)